-Project ownership removes the need to monitor your employees’ movement and action or demand progress reports from them too frequently.
-Consequently you’ll be able to build an environment where employees seek accountability and act as owners of the business.
+Project ownership removes the need to monitor your employees’ movement and actions or demand progress reports from them too frequently.
+Consequently, you’ll be able to build an environment where employees seek accountability and act as owners of the business.

 4. Helps Managers Get Their Team’s Input

 Every person’s input is valuable; otherwise, they shouldn’t be on the team.
 Similarly, ideas don’t become a reality unless they are voiced.
 Project ownership creates a culture of open engagement and ensures your team that their opinions are valued.

 Moreover, it encourages the members of your team to participate by inviting their suggestions fully.

 Hearing messages from down the ranks is critical to your organization’s success.
 The key is to give your team the right conditions to develop and grow.
 By implementing project ownership in your organization, you’ll create an environment where everyone feels comfortable and motivated to contribute.
 Doing that as a team leader means charting a path to that future success.

 5. Makes Your Team Feel Like Owners